-The underwriters expect to deliver the ADSs to purchasers on or about , 2012.
+The underwriters expect to deliver the ADSs to purchasers about , 2012.
 Goldman Sachs (Asia) L.L.C.
-Deutsche Bank Securities

-Piper Jaffray & Co.
+Deutsche Bank Securities Piper Jaffray & Co.
 Oppenheimer & Co.

-The date of this prospectus s is , 2012
+The dat is prospectus is , 2012

-\ As measured by total revenues in 2010, the number of registered members as of June 30, 2011 and the number of monthly unique visitors in December 2011, according to the Frost & Sullivan Report.
+As measured by total revenues in 2010, the number of registered members as of June 30, 2011 and the number of monthly unique visitors in December 2011, according to the Frost & Sullivan Report.